 Central Texas Nursing & Rehabilitation is a senior living facility in Ballinger, Texas, a city with 4,869 people.
-We gave this facility an overall grade of B. A grade of this caliber requires quality scores in most areas.
-Based on our assessment, this place looks like a good fit for most people.
-We were also pleased to find that this place didn't have any bad scores in any of the major categories discussed below.
-More information about these categories is available below.
+We gave this facility an overall grade of C. A grade of this caliber requires some solid scores.
+Based on our assessment, this place ought to meet the needs of many people.
+This nursing home did not fare well in all of our categories, but it didn't receive any terrible grades either.
+Additional information about these categories is available below.

 Central Texas Nursing & Rehabilitation